-Map of avian influenza cases detected in 2021.
-Cases of avian influenza in a location where domestic birds are kept are indicated in red.
+Map of the avian influenza cases detected in Finland in 2021.
+Cases in wild birds are marked red and a case in domestic birds is marked green.

-Background map: The National Land Survey of Finland
+Background map © National Land Survey of Finland 2021

 Further information on cases of infection:

-An annual monitoring programme is in us for monitoring the bird flu situation in Finland.
-Every year a couple of hundred poultry farms and about 100-150 wild birds are examined every year for avian influenza.
+An annual avian influenza surveillance programme is carried out in Finland.
+Every year a couple of hundred poultry farms and about 100-150 wild birds are examined for avian influenza virus.
 In addition, all suspected cases of bird flu are examined for possible infection.

-The first bird flu case of 2018 was found in March when a white-tailed eagle that was caught in good physical condition, was found to have the high pathogen H5N6 type avian influenza, which is linked with high mortality among birds.
+The first avian influenza case of 2018 was found in March when a white-tailed eagle that was caught in good physical condition, was found to have the highly pathogenic H5N6 type avian influenza, which is linked with high mortality among birds.

-In Finland avian influenza was first diagnosed at the end of November 2016 when a high pathogen H5N8 type bird flu was found in tufted ducks found dead in the Åland Islands.
-Since then, high pathogen avian influenza was found in wild birds in other parts of Åland and in Southwest Finland.
-The high pathogen H5N8 type avian influenza was found in an aviary in Mariehamn.
-The high-pathogen version causes high mortality in most species of poultry.
+In Finland highly pathogenic avian influenza was first diagnosed at the end of November 2016 when a highly pathogenic H5N8 type avian influenza was found in tufted ducks found dead in the Åland Islands.
+Since then, highly pathogenic avian influenza was found in wild birds in other parts of Åland and in Southwest Finland.
+The highly pathogenic H5N8 type avian influenza was found in an aviary in Mariehamn.
+The highly-pathogenic version causes high mortality in most species of poultry.

-When a case of high-pathogen avian influenza is confirmed, the Finnish Food Authority can set up an exclusion zone around the area where the disease appeared.
+When a case of highly-pathogenic avian influenza is confirmed, the Finnish Food Authority can set up a restriction zone around the area where the disease appeared.